digitalempiretr/writapub/src/lib/app-rules.md

 10. **Unified Layout & Carousel Behavior:** On all screen sizes, the control panel and the design preview area are displayed one below the other.
 The carousel navigation (slider arrows) must only affect the design previews, while the control panel below it remains static.
 11. **Initial View:** The main content input area should be vertically centered on the screen.
 The "Designs" section should be hidden by default and only appear after content generation.
 12. **Vertical Sizing:** The header should have a height of `10vh`, and the main content area should have a height of `90vh`.
+13. **Mobile View Definition:** The "Mobile View" is the layout that applies when the browser window width is less than 768px.

 #### Türkçe Çekirdek Kurallar
 1.  **Yapay Zeka Geliştirme Öncesi Kontrol:** Yapay zeka, herhangi bir geliştirmeye başlamadan önce, mevcut tüm kuralları ve projenin mevcut durumunu anlamak için `app-rules.md` dosyasını gözden geçirmelidir.